Singapore stops Zoom for online education as hackers strike

 “We are listening to our community of users to help us evolve our approach and help our users guard against these attacks.”

-Security researchers previously found software vulnerabilities in Zoom, in particular for Mac users where hackers could take over a user’s webcam feed.
+Security researchers previously found software vulnerabilities in Zoom, particularly for Mac users, where hackers could take over a user’s webcam feed.
 Zoom has since fixed the issue.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.